BruAndreo/okr-service/README.md

 ## Run project locally

-Before cloning the project for your workspace, enter in the directory.
+Before cloning the project for your workspace, enter in the directory and install the dependencies.

-First install the dependencies

-*It's recommend use `virtualenv` to install dependencies and use this project.*
+*Obs: It's recommend use `virtualenv` to install dependencies and use this project.*
 ```SHELL
 pip3 install -r requirements.txt
 ```